mikegioia/debian-server/README.md

 ##Extremely important SSH notes

-SSH is set to run on port 30000 in this set up.
+SSH is set to run on port 30000 in this setup.
 If you want to use a different port (like 22) then edit line 5 of `/src/sshd_config`.

 This SSH config looks in `./ssh/authorized_keys` for SSH keys.
 Edit the